SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Simulation Support
   1. Better integration with the weather forecast data of *rFactor 2*
-  2. Defaults for car-specific ideal tyre pressures in the meta data
-  3. Make selection of repair settings more reliable in ACC
+  2. Make selection of repair settings more reliable in ACC

 #### Assistants
   1. Overhaul (shortening) of Assistant phrases